Yoko Ono: Public image

-For many years, Ono was frequently criticized by both the press and the public.
-She was blamed for the breakup of the Beatles and repeatedly criticized for her influence over Lennon and his music.
+For many years, Ono was often criticized by both the press and the public.
+She was frequently blamed for the breakup of the Beatles and repeatedly criticized for her influence over Lennon and his music.
 Her experimental art was also not popularly accepted.
 The British press was particularly negative and prompted the couple's move to the US.
 As late as December 1999, NME was calling her a "no-talent charlatan".

 Relationship with the Beatles

-Lennon and Ono were injured in a car accident in June 1969, partway through recording Abbey Road.
+Lennon and Ono were injured in a car crash in June 1969, partway through recording Abbey Road.
 According to journalist Barry Miles, a bed with a microphone was then installed in the studio so that Ono could make artistic comments about the album.
 Miles thought Ono's continual presence in the studio during the latter part of the Beatles' career put strain on Lennon's relationship with the other band members.
 George Harrison got into a shouting match with Lennon after Ono took one of his chocolate digestive biscuits without asking.